-EMR’s philosophy of experiential learning about marine conservation fit with the 4Sight values around Land, People and Water somewhat perfectly and we were thrilled to be able enhance our volunteer programme by keeping Oliver in this position to continue to provide support from a 4Sight staff member to the initiative.
-We are so lucky to have likeminded people on the team who help us achieve our vision.
+EMR’s philosophy of experiential learning about marine conservation fit with the 4Sight values around Land, People and Water somewhat perfectly and we were thrilled to be able to enhance our volunteer programme by keeping Oliver in this position to continue to provide support from a 4Sight staff member to the initiative.

 What is EMR?